PUBLICATIONS

 RESISTANCE AND CIVIL COURAGE

-Examines how Auschwitz functions as a historical site and a global symbol of evil, arguing that moral understanding requires confronting lived experience, memory, and historical context rather than isolating Auschwitz as an abstract or incomprehensible event.
+Explores how Auschwitz became both a historical site and a global symbol, arguing that understanding it requires engaging with lived experience, memory, and context not treating it as something beyond comprehension.

-Examines persistent political, economic, and cultural divides following German reunification, showing how uneven integration fostered long-term resentment, identity fractures, and democratic dissatisfaction in the former East.
+Examines the lasting political, economic, and cultural divides after German reunification, showing how uneven integration continues to shape identity and democratic trust in the former East.

-Uses historical comparison to examine how democratic institutions erode when political elites normalize authoritarian rhetoric, emphasizing that democracies often fail through incremental accommodation rather than sudden collapse.
+Uses historical comparison to show how democracies weaken when leaders normalize authoritarian rhetoric, emphasizing that collapse often happens gradually through compromise rather than sudden breakdown.

 GENDER, FAMILY AND POLITICAL CHOICE